CLINICAL PATHWAYS 1 YEAR 2 - 2025/6

 • A student’s overall score for the OSCE is calculated by aggregating all station scores.

-• The overall standard for an OSCE is calculated by combining scores from all stations in the OSCE.
-In order to meet the passing standard for a termly OSCE, a student’s overall aggregated score for all assessed stations must exceed the cut score derived from all stations in the assessment.
-Students who do not meet the passing standard in a termly OSCE will be informed and offered remediation by clinical skills tutors.
+• In order to meet the passing standard for a termly OSCE, a student’s aggregated score for all assessed stations must exceed the cut score derived from all stations in the assessment.

 • Students who do not meet the standard in two or more independent OSCE stations in a termly OSCE will be informed of this and advised to seek remediation support in clinical skills through self-directed learning.

-• Where a student does not meet the standard at two out of three termly OSCEs they will be required to take the fourth OSCE.
+• Where a student does not meet the passing standard at two out of three termly OSCEs they will be required to take the fourth OSCE.

 • Students who are unable to attend a termly OSCE due to illness/other mitigating circumstances will be required to take the fourth OSCE.

-To pass the year in this theme, a student must have attempted three and successfully met the standard in at least two OSCEs AND successfully met the passing standard in at least 8 individual stations regardless of any mitigating circumstances.
+To pass the year in this theme, a student must have attempted three and successfully met the passing standard in at least two termly OSCEs AND successfully met the passing standard in at least 8 individual stations regardless of any mitigating circumstances.

-Students who have not met the required standard to pass the year after the first three OSCEs must meet the standard at the fourth OSCE to pass the year in this theme.
+Students who have not met the required standard to pass the year after the first three termly OSCEs must meet the standard at the fourth OSCE to pass the year in this theme.

-OSCE Ranking and Overall Grades
+OSCE Ranking and Overall Grades.

-• At the end of the year a student’s overall score for the OSCE theme is calculated by aggregating standardised scores from each of the first three OSCEs completed by the student.
+• At the end of the year a student’s overall score for the OSCE theme is calculated by aggregating standardised scores from each of the first three termly OSCEs completed by the student.

 • Students are then ranked by their standardised scores.